 "I know it helped me get into the college I wanted," says Lauren, now a 21-year-old sophomore at Tufts University in Medford, Massachusetts.
 "I got personal letters from admission officers about the work I had done."
 Her experience prepared her to enter college with a confidence and self-assurance normally lacking in college freshmen.
 And, she says, it helped shape her future.
 "I'm double majoring in international relations and economics.
 My traveling taught me a lot.
 There's a lot going on outside the U.S. that I want to be involved in."

 In Europe, taking a "gap year" is a common practice.
 Instead of heading straight to college after graduation, students take a year-long sabbatical that allows them to travel, explore special interests, volunteer, work a job, or perform community service.
-In the United States as well as in Canada, the idea is steadily catching on as students, before, during, and after college graduation, find they need time to recharge their batteries before entering the next phase of their lives.
+In the United States and Canada, the idea is steadily catching on as students, before, during, and after college graduation find they need time to recharge their batteries before entering the next phase of their lives.

 "Colleges find that students who have made this choice are more mature when they arrive on campus," says Judy Hingle, director of professional development for the National Association for College Admission Counseling in Alexandria, Virginia.